madhug-nadig/articles/_posts/2017-03-29-the-guide-to-parallel-programming-in-javascript.md

 # Enter Web Workers

-Parallel computing in JavaScript can be achieved through web workers, which were introduced with the HTML5 specification.
+Parallel computing in JavaScript can be achieved through [Web Workers API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API), which were introduced with the HTML5 specification.

 > A web worker, as defined by the World Wide Web Consortium (W3C) and the Web Hypertext Application Technology Working Group (WHATWG), is a JavaScript script executed from an HTML page that runs in the background, independently of other user-interface scripts that may also have been executed from the same HTML page.
 Web workers are often able to utilize multi-core CPUs more effectively.
 Web workers are relatively heavy-weight.
 They are expected to be long-lived, have a high start-up performance cost, and a high per-instance memory cost.